OpenTix/grid/README.md

-# grid
-Github Runners in Docker
+# Github Runners in Docker

+This repo contains the files necessary to run multiple github runners for the OpenTix/platform project on the one computer using Docker.

+When composing the docker file you can scale to as many runners as you want.
+Currently each runner is alotted 2 cpu cores and 256 MB of ram.

 # Setup

-Move format.yml to compose.yml and add you github PAT token.
+Move format.yml to compose.yml and add you github PAT token (classic).

 You need repo, workflow, and admin:org permissions.